Martin Hunter used Cutshop as a DIYer. That, though, was just the beginning – his positive experience led to an ongoing business relationship.

 So, using contacts in the UK, Martin imported the timber needed.
 During the process, it occurred to Martin that he might have discovered a business opportunity, so he set up specialist wooden benchtop company called Timbertops.
 At around the same time, he also discovered Cutshop.

-Cutshop provides cutting, drilling and edging services to the trade and DIY.
-They can cut almost any material, including solid timber, plywood, veneers, acrylic, Perspex, particle board and aluminium.
+Cutshop provides laser edging, drilling and cutting services to the trade and DIY.
+They can cut almost any material, including solid timber, plywood, veneers, acrylic, particle board, Perspex and aluminium.

 “At Timbertops, we specialise in quality wooden benchtops.
 When a customer places an order, we get Cutshop to cut the timber to size, cut holes for the sink and taps as well as cut grooves underneath so benchtops can be bolted together.”